So what? What it means is that none of your Flash e-learning courses or courses that contain Flash animations will work.

-As a training manager, you need to identify which conversion strategy works best for your Flash courses.
+As a training manager, you need to identify which Flash to HTML5 conversion strategy works best for your courses.
 And most often than not, a common strategy can’t be applied as your legacy courses will be in various conditions and will need varying levels of rework.

 This flowchart encapsulates the Flash to HTML5 conversion methodology selection.